-The executors or personal representative will be responsible for liaising with HMRC to make sure the correct amount of tax is paid by the estate, although in most cases this is likely to be only the income from the assembled savings and dividends.
-Only where the value of the estate is approaching the Inheritance Tax (IHT) threshold (£325,000 in 2021/22) will there be a need to complete the full IHT forms and arrange to settle the tax bill (see below).
+The executors or personal representative will be responsible for liaising with HMRC to make sure the correct amount of tax is paid by the estate, although in most cases this is likely to be only the income from the assembled savings and dividends (where income is less than £500 there is no reporting requirement).
+Only where the value of the estate is approaching the Inheritance Tax (IHT) threshold (£325,000 in 2024/25) will there be a need to complete the full IHT forms and arrange to settle the tax bill (see below).